Skip to main content

 Balances and Allowances

-The taker (whomever is executing the swap transaction) should hold at least the sellAmount of sellToken.
-They also should approve the allowanceTarget (typically the Exchange Proxy) to spend at least the same amount for that token.
+The taker (the address which holds the sellToken balance and is executing the swap transaction) should hold at least the sellAmount of sellToken.
+The taker also should approve the issues.allowance.spender (typically the Permit2 contract) to spend at least the same amount for that token.

 Gas Limits